 The complex historic development pattern in Shockoe has small-scale, single family dwellings next to large, factory buildings.
-A pattern book or similar set of design guidelines that guide in-fill development tied to zoning and permitting could allow higher density, in certain areas and blocks, new construction that is compatible with the architectural character of the area and respects the sensitive historic buildings and sites.
+The implementation of a form-based zoning ordinance could allow higher density, in certain areas and blocks, and foster new construction that is compatible with the architectural character of the area and respects the sensitive historic buildings and sites.
 As a multi-modal, destination experiencing development pressures, rezoning with design guidelines could direct and make development possible in sections of the district that can accommodate growth in a manner that is sensitive to the historic, architectural character of the area.
 The future development of the many small buildings in Shockoe will require flexible solutions including ground floor residential uses in existing small scale commercial buildings and shared parking or waived parking, which can be built into the zoning.
 Finally, many of the methods and tools for protecting historic properties are tied to the Zoning Ordinance.